 Pepita Burrata Butternut, Hibiscus

 This recipe plays with a bright pink, tart natural powder.
 It’s visually stunning and adds a nice little bite to the recipe.
-Many traditional cultures make hibiscus flowers into a tart tea that tastes somewhat like cranberry.
+Hibiscus is a flower.
+Many traditional cultures make those flowers into a tart tea that tastes somewhat like cranberry.
 The flowers of the plant are dried and ground into a powder, as it’s used here.
 If your local market doesn’t sell hibiscus powder but has a pure hibiscus tea, you can grind it to a powder in your coffee maker and use that in the recipe.
-Sumac is similarly tart though not as brightly colored and you could substitute that here in the fall, when all these ingredients will be available once more.
+Sumac is similarly tart though not as brightly colored and you could substitute that in this recipe.

 1 Butternut or Kobocha squash (about 3 pounds), cut in wedges